Best Organic Baby Formula: 2021 Buyers Guide

 - Acid reflux

 For example, HiPP Comfort has hydrolyzed proteins, reduced lactose content, and several different carbohydrate sources, which make it easier to digest.
-HiPP AR Anti-Reflux contains locust bean gum, which makes the formula creamier and thicker so that babies have fewer issues with spit-up.
+HiPP Anti-Reflux contains locust bean gum, which makes the formula creamier and thicker so that babies have fewer issues with spit-up.

 Cow’s milk protein allergy affects an estimated 7% of infants.
 While infants with a severe allergy are likely to require a special amino acid-based formula, infants with cow’s milk protein sensitivity or a more mild form of intolerance may benefit from a hydrolyzed formula such as HiPP HA Hypoallergenic, in which the milk proteins have been broken down into more manageable sizes.